blamario/rfcs/0000-unicode-identifers.rst

 The lexical syntax of Haskell'98 has been designed primarily for the ASCII character set.
 The language report does acknowledge Unicode as an afterthought, but there are large gaps in its support.
-This proposal aims to rectify this while retaining backward compatibility with the existing ASCII-only Haskell code.
+This proposal aims to rectify this while retaining backward compatibility with all existing ASCII-only Haskell code.

 ##########
 Motivation